Prosumma/Guise/README.md

 ### Concurrency

 Guise uses a private concurrent queue for key lookup and registration.
-This queue allows multiple readers for resolution but only one writer for registration.
+This queue allows multiple readers for resolution but only one writer for registration. _No other operations (such as resolution) are performed on this queue._

-However, resolution blocks and metadata filters are _never_ called inside of this queue.
-The thread safety of the resolution blocks is up to you.
+Guise uses a serial queue per registration when generating cached values to avoid a race condition.